-RBD of SARS-CoV-2 plays a crucial role in determining the efficiency of viral entry into host cells, as it directly interacts with the human angiotensin-converting enzyme 2 (ACE2) receptor.
-SARS-CoV-2 variants with more RBD mutations tend to be more immune-evasive, while still being highly transmissible.
+SARS-CoV-2’s genome encodes four structural proteins, namely the spike (S), envelope (E), nucleocapsid (N), and membrane (M) protein.
+The S protein is a glycosylated homotrimer with each monomer composed of subunits S1 and S2, separated by host cell proteases.
+The S1 domain comprises the N-terminal domain (NTD), the RBD with a receptor binding motif (RBM), and two C-terminal domains.
+The RBD in the S1 subunit plays a crucial role in determining the efficiency of viral entry into host cells, as it directly interacts with the human angiotensin-converting enzyme 2 (ACE2) receptor.
+The SARS-CoV-2 variants with more RBD mutations tend to be more immune-evasive, while still highly transmissible.

-The authors have emphasized that the classification of viral serotypes has proven to be pivotal in the preventing and controlling viruses.
-They explained that dengue virus, for example, is classified into four serotypes, each encompassing multiple diverse genotypes.
-The immunogenicity of vaccine candidates for dengue virus has always been evaluated based on their ability to neutralize the four serotypes.
-The establishment of distinct serotypes could provide a foundation for a rapid evaluation of the antigenicity of newly emerged variants.
+The authors emphasized that the classification of viral serotypes has proven to be pivotal in preventing and controlling viruses.
+They stated that Dengue virus, for example, is classified into four serotypes, each encompassing multiple diverse genotypes.
+The immunogenicity of vaccine candidates for Dengue virus has always been evaluated based on their ability to neutralize four serotypes.
+The establishment of distinct serotypes can provide a foundation for a rapid evaluation of newly emerged variants.

 About the study

-These data enabled the classification of the 23 variants into five distinct serotypes based on a systematic assessment of the antigenicity of their RBD in the S protein.
-The five distinct serotypes were designated as serotype-I, II, III, IV, and V. Each serotype contains several genetically distinct SARS-CoV-2 variants.
+Based on a systematic assessment of the antigenicity of their RBD in the S protein, the 23 variants are classified into five distinct serotypes designated as serotypes, I, II, III, IV, and V. Each serotype contains several genetically distinct SARS-CoV-2 variants.

-The ilustration from the original article by Hu S, Wu C, Wu X et al. Science Bulletin.
-In press.2023
+The illustration from the original article by Hu S, Wu C, Wu X et al. Science Bulletin.
+2023

-All the pre-Omicron variants were classified as serotype-I (with two subtypes), since they all potently cross-react with each other.
-Two subtypes, serotype-Ia (PT, Alpha, Lambda, Epsilon, or Lambda) and serotype-Ib (Beta, Theta, Gamma, Zeta, Mu, and Kappa), were classified within serotype-I. All the serotype-Ib variants possessed the E484K/Q mutation in RBD, while all the serotype-Ia variants (PT, Alpha, Lambda, Epsilon, and Delta) did not.
-These results suggest that the additional immunogenicity of serotype-Ib may be attributed to the presence of the E484K/Q mutation.
+All pre-Omicron variants were classified as serotype-I (with two subtypes) since they all potently cross-react with each other.
+Two subtypes, serotype-Ia (PT, Alpha, Lambda, Epsilon, or Lambda) and serotype-Ib (Beta, Theta, Gamma, Zeta, Mu, and Kappa) were classified within serotype-I. All serotype-Ib variants had the E484K/Q mutation in RBD, while all serotype-Ia variants (PT, Alpha, Lambda, Epsilon, and Delta) did not.
+According to the authors, these results suggest that the additional immunogenicity of serotype-Ib may be attributed to the presence of the E484K/Q mutation.

-The remaining four serotypes are all comprised of Omicron sub-variants at various stages of evolution.
-The BA.1 and BA.1.1 subvariants were classified as serotype-II because they only cross-react with BA.1 and BA.1.1, which was unique among the all selected variants.
+The remaining four serotypes all comprise Omicron sub-variants at various stages of evolution.
+The BA.1 and BA.1.1 subvariants were classified as serotype-II because they only cross-react with BA.1 and BA.1.1, which was unique among all selected variants.
 Based on the similarity of their neutralization spectra, the remaining Omicron subvariants were classified into three serotypes, with BA.3, BA.2, BA.12.1, and BA.2.75 being serotype-III, BA.5, BF.7, BQ.1, and BQ.1.1 being serotype-IV, and XBB, XBB.1.5 being serotype-V.

-The Omicron sub-variants showed a consecutive antigenic shift, with variants in serotype-III evading variants in serotype-II, which in turn were evaded by serotype-IV variants, and further evaded by serotype-V variants.
-Each Omicron subvariant exhibited specific cross-reaction with the variants in the preceding serotype, indicating that evading the previously dominant variant was the primary driving force behind the evolution of the Omicron subvariants.
+Importantly, the Omicron sub-variants showed a consecutive antigenic shift, with variants in serotype-III evading variants in serotype-II, which in turn were evaded by serotype-IV variants, and further evaded by serotype-V variants.
+Each Omicron subvariant exhibited specific cross-reaction with the variants in the preceding serotype.
+This indicates that evading the previously dominant variant was the primary driving force behind the evolution of the Omicron subvariants.

-However, no such a consecutive antigenic shift was observed during the transition from serotype-I to serotype-II, suggesting that Omicron was not a direct decedent of the prevalent variants immediately prior to its emergence.
-This observation is consistent with previous analyzes of the mysterious origin of Omicron. https://discovermednews.com/omicron-variants-may-have-been-artificially-synthesized-rather-than-naturally-formed/
+Importantly, no such consecutive antigenic shift was observed during the transition from serotype-I to serotype-II, suggesting that Omicron was not a direct decedent of the prevalent variants immediately before its emergence.
+This observation is consistent with previous analyses of two Japanese scientists who concluded that the formation of part of the Omicron isolates BA.1, BA.1.1, and BA.2 was not the result of genome evolution, such as the accumulation of mutations and homologous recombination, as is common in nature.
+They emphasized that the SARS-CoV-2 isolates are formed by a completely new mechanism that cannot be explained by previous biology.
+It is highly unlikely that these viruses arose spontaneously. https://discovermednews.com/omicron-variants-may-have-been-artificially-synthesized-rather-than-naturally-formed/

 This article was published in Science Bulletin.